Enjoy yourself on the water

 Boats are also an essential part of the maintenance plan for the sustainability of the canal: the movement of boats helps prevent the build-up of invasive waterway weed, which would take over and eventually deplete the diverse nature of the canal habitat.

-Narrow boat Dragonfly is the Trust's trip boat running public trips from the landing stage at Waitrose Swindon.
+Narrow boat Dragonfly is the Trust's trip boat running public trips in Swindon.
 Details of trips are here.